The David Geffen Foundation

 LGBTQ Rights and Civil Liberties

-• LGBTQ advocacy and legal defense organizations
+• LGBTQ advocacy and legal defence organisations

 • Marriage equality campaigns

-• Civil rights and human rights organizations
+• Civil rights and human rights organisations

 • Women's rights and reproductive rights